 - Crazy-Prepared: Mentioned by Dorrek, the Skrull king.
 The kingdom has defenses ready against the Super-Skrull... not since he was outlawed, but from the very moment he received his ultra-powers.

-- Debate and Switch: Mr. Craddock was not really a villain, but a Well-Intentioned Extremist Obstructive Bureaucrat.
+- Debate and Switch: Mr. Craddock is apparently a Well-Intentioned Extremist Obstructive Bureaucrat.
 This type of character was not common back then in the superhero genre.
-So, in the end, he was revealed to be a villain all along, defeated, and get on with it.
+So, in the end, he's revealed to be a villain, and defeated.

-- Deus ex Machina: The story took us to a highly complex and hopeless scenario.
-Captain Marvel, Quicksilver and the Scarlet Witch are held prisoners in the Skrull homeworld.
+- Deus ex Machina: The story winds up with a highly complex and hopeless scenario.
+Captain Marvel, Quicksilver and the Scarlet Witch are held prisoners on the Skrull homeworld.
 Thor, Iron Man, Vision and Captain America fight a hopeless fight against a whole Skrull armada that fills the sky, right outside the solar system.
-Rick Jones is held prisoner in the Kree homeworld, and Ronan sent his own whole Kree armada that fills the sky towards the solar system as well.
-Goliath, having lost his size-changing powers, has to stop 4 skrulls in a ship that sends a giant atomic bomb to Earth.
-And, as if that was not enough, there is a politician raising anti-aliens sentiment in the people, and turning it into hatred towards the Avengers, accused of helping the Kree.
+Rick Jones is held prisoner on the Kree homeworld, and Ronan has sent his own Kree armada towards the solar system as well.
+Goliath, having lost his size-changing powers, has to stop 4 skrulls in a ship that's sending a giant atomic bomb to Earth.
+And, as if that was not enough, there's a politician raising anti-aliens sentiment in the people, turning it into hatred towards the Avengers, accused of helping the Kree.
 How can we make a Happy Ending out of this?
-Easy: give Rick Jones Reality Warper powers, so that he freezes all the evil aliens all across the universe and summons the Avengers from all across the universe to a single place, to be summoned home afterwards.
+Easy: give Rick Jones Reality Warper powers, so that he freezes all the evil aliens all across the universe and summons the Avengers to a single place, to be sent home afterwards.
 Even the politician was actually a Skrull in disguise.

 - Doomsday Device: The Omniwave of the Kree.
 For them, it's just for communication, for the Skrulls it can be turned into a weapon to destroy the Kree quadrant of the galaxy.
 Even the Kree who want to use it as a weapon can't; it only gains destructive properties when interfacing with a non-Kree mind.